Postnatal Doula in Wandsworth, SW London

 I offer postnatal doula support in Wandsworth and nearby areas including Battersea, Balham, Tooting, Earlsfield, Wimbledon, Putney, Barnes, Clapham, and surrounding parts of South West London

-A postnatal doula looks after the mother and parents ensuring they are well rested, infomraed and their mental and physical wellbeing whereas a maternity nurse main focus is on the baby.
+• A postnatal doula looks after the mother and whole family ensuring they are well rested, informed and helps prioritise their mental and physical wellbeing along with ensuring a smooth transition for everyone involved (for example if you have other children or pets).
+A maternity nurse’s main focus however is on the baby.

-The fact I have just been through it all!
+• The fact I have just been through it all!
 I mention that I have had two very different experiences with my children and understand first hand how wonderful and hard it can be!
-Having previously worked in the commercial property industry and understanding our societal and cultural pressures I can help mothers and families navigate their own path on this journey whether its your first or second child - every journey is different!
+Having previously worked in the commercial property industry and understanding our societal and cultural pressures I can help mothers and families navigate their own path on this journey whether it’s your first or subsequent child - every journey is different!

-This is totally up to you!
-My packages are either 15 or 21 hours and a usual session lasts for either 2 or 3 hours depending on what you need
+• This is totally up to you!
+My packages consist of either 12 hours, 24 hours or 36 hours with a usual session lasting for either 3 or 4 hours depending on what you need.